Content

 Certain illnesses

-Telogen effluvium causes diffuse hair loss — in other words, it happens all over the scalp — but you might first notice it affecting your temples.
+Telogen effluvium causes diffuse hair loss — meaning it happens all over the scalp — but you might first notice it affecting your temples.

 The final (and least likely) cause of temple balding is alopecia areata.

-Alopecia areata is actually an autoimmune disease — a condition in which the immune system gets confused and attacks hair follicles as if they’re foreign bodies.
-Your hair follicles thus become damaged, preventing new hair growth.
+Alopecia areata is an autoimmune disease.
+With this condition, the immune system gets confused and attacks hair follicles as if they’re foreign bodies.
+Hair follicles become damaged, preventing new hair growth.

-While temple hair loss can sometimes be the first sign you notice, alopecia areata can affect your entire scalp in irregular patches.
-It could also cause hair loss across your entire body (a condition known as alopecia universalis).
+Though temple hair loss can sometimes be the first sign you notice, alopecia areata can affect your entire scalp in irregular patches.
+It could also cause hair loss across your entire body (alopecia universalis).

 Though androgenic alopecia can be permanent, it’s also possible to reverse some of the hair loss if treatment comes quickly enough.
 Those hairs you lost last year, however, are probably gone for good.